 - Cristina Segovia as (voice)

-Look Away received a limited US theatrical release on 12 October 2018 and is now available on VOD.MOVIES and MANIA provides an independent aggregated range of previews, opinions and reviews from a wide variety of credited sources, plus our own reviews, in one handy web location.
-We rely solely on the very minor income generated by affiliate links and internet ads to stay online and expand.
-Please support us by not blocking ads on our site.
-And if you haven't already, why not scroll back up to the top of this post and rate this movie by clicking a star?
+Look Away received a limited US theatrical release on 12 October 2018 and is now available on VOD.MOVIES and MANIA is a genuinely independent website and we rely solely on the minor income generated by internet ads to stay online and expand.
+Please support us by not blocking ads.
 Thank you.
+As an Amazon Associate, the owner occasionally earns a very tiny amount from qualifying linked purchases.